karenying/blog.karenying.com/content/posts/2020-07-02--404-react-page-not-found.md

   - 'React'
   - 'Tutorial'
   - 'Web Dev'
-description: 'How to avoid the dreaded “Page Not Found” bug for apps using React Router on Netlify'
+description: 'How to avoid the dreaded "Page Not Found" bug for apps using React Router on Netlify'
 socialImage: '/media/socialImages/404-react-page-not-found.png'
 minutes: '5'
 category: 'lol'